-Brooklyn Cooperative provides educational support tools and banking who have made a profound difference in the financial life of many of our members.
-We honor them hard work and determination have helped them achieve their financial success.
+Brooklyn Cooperative provides educational support, tools and banking to support the financial goals of our members.
+We honor their hard work and determination.

-Below you will find some simple examples of flourishing business and individual members of the community of Brooklyn Cooperative.
+Below you will find some examples of flourishing business and individual members of the community of Brooklyn Cooperative.
 We look forward to you joining us too!

 Pepe Urquijo is the owner of B’klyn Burro, the premiere provider of San Francisco Mission District style burritos, tacos and quesadillas in New York City.
 When Pepe moved to NYC from San Francisco to continue his studies as a documentarian, he missed the Mexican food from back home and wasn’t finding any adequate substitutes in New York.
 In his interactions with other San Francisco natives, Pepe heard from them a common story of hopefulness and eventual disappointment after failed attempts at finding a quality Mexican meal in New York.
 So Pepe decided to take matters into his own hands.
 Armed with just a borrowed blender, $1,443 from his tax return, and a craving to fill stomachs, Pepe and his crew set out to transport people's defeated taste buds back home.
 He pounded the pavement and found many willing establishments to partner with him, providing a space for B’klyn Burro to sell authentic creations.
 Currently B’klyn Burro partners with 75 different businesses.